Enlarged version: challenges to comprehension

 Cut gemstones, in the form of jewels, provide a symbolic focus for a number of dimensions highlighted in the disparate examples above.
 Here they are explored as a somewhat comprehensible way of holding understanding of the nature of the dynamics of coherence.
 Where appropriate, in italics, comments are offered on what the properties of jewels may suggest as metaphors of psych-social coherence.

-Gems have always been a powerful focus of attention, but for quite different though related reasons:
+Focus of attention: Gems have always been a powerful focus of attention, but for quite different though related reasons:

 These all interweave in various ways, with some much more prominent than others in particular circumstances.
 Whilst the first four are well-recognized, the other three are only meaningful within certain frameworks.
 The various archetypes noted earlier tend to be associated with a therapeutic dimension -- a process of making whole and healing.
-The more mythical and allusive suggest a pattern of "golden age" awareness that has now been lost -- but just might be recovered.
+The more mythical and allusive suggest a pattern of 'golden age' awareness that has now been lost -- but just might be recovered.
 Some traditions (as noted below) with a form of practice or discipline use gemstones, especially diamond, to suggest qualities and patterns of focusing insight.

 As the essence of material value -- possibly even the ultimate material attractor -- they are a form of currency used to back international loans, pay debts, pay bribes, and buy arms.
 In many cases they are better than money.
 Building on the long traditional association of diamonds with love and emotion has become central to their marketing -- prompting American, European, Japanese, and, increasingly, Chinese women to expect the “traditional” gift of a diamond engagement ring as a matter of right.
 In Indian mythology gems are considered to have a cosmic power in and of themselvesit is not surprising that jewels have deep religious significance in India where they have deep religious significance.
 Astrologers advise clients on which gems to wear in order to alter their destinies, and diamonds.
 It is believed that they have powerful effects on love, procreation, and, by extension, immortality.
 Both with respect to their imputed valuer and their common value, much associated with gemstones is illusory -- as exemplified by the monopolisitic marketing practices of diamonds to sustain their value.
 Given their central role has carriers of common value, they therefore provide an appropriate metaphor through which to explore carriers of the coherence of imputed, non-mundane values.

-Light entering a gem will always bend toward the normal.
+Collection and refraction of light: Light entering a gem will always bend toward the normal.
 Light exiting a gem will always bend away from the normal.
 For a given angle of incidence, a gem with a higher refractive index will bend light more strongly than a gem with a lower refractive index.
+Optical properties of gems: These include:

 **Glossary of Defect Terminology [more]